 UBC's DES plant operates under a specific and atypical rate structure1 that actively takes advantage of an interruptible rate strategy (Rate 22) for load management as required by Fortis BC.
 For this reason the rate structure used for this path shall be the rate structure as applied to UBC's DES.
-Refer to the virtual energy rates below.
+Refer to Section 3 for the virtual energy rates.

-2. Proposed building, DES-equivalent plant
+2. Proposed building , DES-equivalent plant

 a.
-District Energy Thermal Efficiency/Heating Plant Efficiency a place of mind THE UNIVERSITY OF BRITISH COLUMBIA modelled separately as explained in the next section.
+District Energy Thermal Efficiency/Heating Plant Efficiency

+A virtual plant with the same efficiencies as the upstream district energy heating system shall be modelled.
+The entire upstream district energy system consists of a piping distribution network fed from two plants: the BRDF Biomass Boiler and the Campus Energy Centre's gas boilers.
+CHP is modelled separately as explained in the next section.
 Each unit's main and auxiliary energy inputs and outputs are measured and monitored by UBC.
 The natural gas and electrical consumption of each plant (CEC and BRDF), the biomass consumption of the BRDF Biomass Boiler, and the thermal output of each plant is monitored.
-The monitored data has been combined with analytical methods that extrapolate the measured data based on heating degree days to determine total annual natural gas consumption, electrical consumption, biomass consumption and thermal output.
-The values determined from this analysis are summarized below.
-The summary provides UBC's overall annual average District Energy Thermal Efficiency that should be used in the proposed building model plant, as well as the equivalent tCO2/GWh delivered for thermal energy should the project team pursue this credit based on GHG's instead of cost or energy efficiency.
+The monitored data has been combined with analytical methods that extrapolate the measured data based on heating degree days to determine total annual natural gas consumption, electrical consumption, biomass consumption and thermal output taking into consideration the output expected from the biomass expansion.
+The values determined from this analysis are summarized in Section 4.
+Section 4 provides UBC's overall annual average District Energy Thermal Efficiency that should be used in the proposed building model plant, as well as the equivalent tCO2/GWh delivered for thermal energy should the project team pursue this credit based on GHG's instead of cost or energy efficiency.
 The District Energy Thermal Efficiency includes all operational effects such as standby, equipment cycling, partial load operation, internal pumping, and thermal losses.